renzol2/garden/notes/infinite-impulse-response.md

 - unstable, can self-oscillate (analog) or output explosive values ([[digital-audio|digital]])
 - this feedback enables amplification of the [[spectrum]] (i.e. [[additive-eq|additive EQ]])

+They are not applied with plain convolution - they use _feedback_ to produce infinitely long effects

 ## Sources

 - MUS 407 Filters
+- CS 448